https://invisible-island.net/ncurses/man/

 tic checks string capabilities to ensure that those with

-parameters will be valid expressions.
-It does this check only
+parameters are valid expressions.
+It validates only standard

 -D tells tic to print the database locations that it knows about,